 This assignment describes an environment simulating an F1 race with weather changes, track radius, and tyre conditions.
 Our objective is to use Reinforcement Learning methods to determine the optimal pit stop and tyre change decisions for our Racer Agent.

-We started with the benchmark case using Rules- based approach, where thresholds are used to determine when a pitstop should be made, and what tyres to swap to.
+We started off with the benchmark case using Rules- based approach, where thresholds are used to determine when a pitstop should be made, and what tyres to swap to.
 Next, we tried classic RL algorithms, namely TD-lambda and Deep Q Networks.
 While TD-Lambda updates value estimates based on temporal differences, DQN uses neural networks as a function approximator to estimate the action values.
 We also tried using gymnasium environment wrappers to employ various stable baseline 3 algorithms such as QRDQN, TRPO, ARS, and Recurrent PPO.
-Finally, to beyond learnings from this course, we adapted a novel method found from the paper “Online Planning for F1 Race Strategy Identification” by
+Finally, to gain an edge beyond learnings from this course, we adapted a novel method found from the paper “Online Planning for F1 Race Strategy Identification” by

 Piccinotti et al. called MCTS, Rigorously Flexible Q-Learning Open Loop Planning (RF-QL-OLP).

 The different models are evaluated against a set of fixed radius and weather configurations.
 From there, we found the top 3 models to be Rules- based, MCTS, and DQN.
-Rules- based approach came out top in most of the evaluation set, and produces decent results in sets where it did not ranked first in.
+Rules- based approach came out top in most of the evaluation set, and produces decent results in sets where it did not rank first in.
 MCTS did well in sets where DQN and Rules- based struggled in, but experiences sharp drops in performance in many others.
-DQN was very similar to Rules- based, but was always lacking slightly in rewards.
+DQN was very similar to Rules- based but was always lacking slightly in rewards.

 In task 2, we attempted to make modifications to the environment to make it more representative of a real race.
 Here, we expanded the action choices of the agents to allow the racers to drive “recklessly” (increased velocity).
 In exchange, this would increase their rate of accidents and risk getting disqualified.
 To incentivize the agents to take this risk, we included multiple agents in each episode and changed the rewards to be based on race rankings rather than on time alone.
 Intuitively, racers would take risk in order to rank higher and reap exponentially better rewards.